 Major Tourist Sites

 Jaraseom Island is nestled on the Bukhangang River and is accessible by bridge.
-This natural tourist site features a riverside drive around the island, Ewhawon Garden, and Jarasum Island Auto-Camping Site.
+This natural tourist site features a riverside driving course around the island, Ewhawon Garden, and Jarasum Island Auto-Camping Site.
 Every year when the fall comes into full swing, the island hosts the Jarasum International Jazz Festival.
-During the winter season, the island gets even more crowded with the opening of the Jaraseom Singing Winter Festival, making it full of exciting experiences to see and enjoy.
+During the winter season, the island gets even more crowded with the opening of Jaraseom Singing Winter Festival, making it full of exciting experiences to see and enjoy.

 The Garden of Morning Calm, which features various rare species of flowers and trees native to Korea, is beautiful anytime of the year.
-With thousands of types of flora on the grounds, the place hosts seasonal and special festivals throughout the year: in March and April, the Korean Peninsula Wild Flower Exhibition; in April and May, the Spring Festival; in June, the Iris Festival, which features the beautiful fragrances of over 1000 species of iris; in July and August, the beautiful Rose of Sharon Festival; in September, the Wild Chrysanthemum Exhibition, which fills the entire garden; in October and November, the Chrysanthemum Festival; and finally, from December to February of the following year, the Lighting Festival, which welcomes visitors with dazzling lights after sunset.
+With thousands of types of flora on the grounds, the place hosts seasonal and special festivals throughout the year.
+In March and April, the Korean Peninsula Wild Flower Exhibition; in April and May, the Spring Festival; in June, the Iris Festival, which features the beautiful fragrances of over 1000 species of iris; in July and August, the beautiful Rose of Sharon Festival; in September, the Wild Chrysanthemum Exhibition, which spread across the entire garden; in October and November, the Chrysanthemum Festival; and finally, from December to February of the following year, the Lighting Festival, which welcomes visitors with dazzling lights after sunset.

-* This column was last updated on April 30, 2015 and therefore information may differ from what is presented here.
-We advise you to check details from the official website before visiting.
+* This column was last updated in September 2015, and therefore information may differ from what is presented here.
+We advise you to check details from the official websites before visiting.